 Yes, you read that correctly.
 We said “the best.”
+Meaning better than the typical enterprise sales cycle.

 2020 surely left a mark on enterprise sales and marketing: huge hits to pipeline, prolonged sales cycles, and heightened expectations from newly pressured buyers.
 And now, depending on your fiscal year, most of us are staring down Q4 and setting up for a running start in 2021.
 Yet conditions remain unstable and most buyers still can’t focus beyond the immediate 30, 60, 90 days in front of them.